aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/30-prerequisites/_index.md

 If you are taking this workshop at re:Invent 2019 you should have been given a note when you entered the workshop.
 This note contains all you need to log into a AWS account we have created for you.
 We have installed the tools needed for you to get going.

+{{% /notice %}}

+{{% notice note%}}

-If you want to run through this workshop in your own account, whilst not at re:Invent please <a href="{{< relref "/installation" >}}">install</a> the tools first.
+If you want to run through this workshop in your own account please check the next section titled *running-yourself*.

 {{% /notice %}}